State provides COVID-19 testing in city

 "It's reassuring to be able to get a test and I appreciate the mayor and governor making this available to the city," he said.
 "The check-in process took just a minute and the test took about 10 seconds and was only slightly less than pleasant.
 Overall, the process was easy, professional and reassuring.
 I felt like my government was taking care of my city."

-On Wednesday, the state Department of Public Health reported 23 Massachusetts communities are classified as red or high risk for the virus.
+Last week, the state Department of Public Health reported 23 Massachusetts communities are classified as red or higher risk for the virus.
 They include Haverhill, Lawrence, Methuen and North Andover.
 That’s up from 15 red communities statewide the previous week.

 Communities classified as red had an average of more than eight daily coronavirus cases per 100,000 residents during the previous 14 days.
 Haverhill's average daily rate over that 14-day period was 13.99 cases per 100,000 residents, according to the state.